Russian-occupied territories in Georgia: Lithuania

 In November 2009, Audronius Ažubalis, Lithuanian Parliamentarian, stated that in 1999 Russia committed to fully withdraw its armed forces from Moldova and Georgia at the Istanbul Summit.
-"Unfortunately, these essential commitments have not been fully implemented, even ten years later: the so-called Russian “peacekeepers” are still dislocated in the Moldovan region of Transnistria, Russia has occupied a part of the Georgian territory: Abkhazia and South Ossetia Regions.
+"Unfortunately, these essential commitments have not been fully implemented, even ten years later: the so-called Russian "peacekeepers" are still dislocated in the Moldovan region of Transnistria, Russia has occupied a part of the Georgian territory: Abkhazia and South Ossetia Regions.
 Russian military infrastructure is being actively developed in these Georgian regions."

 The first European country to officially recognise Abkhazia and South Ossetia as Georgian territories under Russian military occupation, became Romania.
 The Lithuanian Seimas adopted a resolution condemning Russian occupation of Georgian territories on 1 June 2010.
 The resolution said that Russia's use of the local puppet regimes to control the regions constituted a violation of international law.
-Viktor Zubkov, first deputy Prime Minister of Russia, said that the resolution "distorted all the facts of the August 2008 events".

-On the fifth anniversary of Russo-Georgian war in 2013, a protest was held in Vilnius to support Georgia’s territorial integrity.
+On the fifth anniversary of Russo-Georgian war in 2013, a protest was held in Vilnius to support Georgia's territorial integrity.
 Georgian Parliamentary Vice-Speaker Giorgi Baramidze attended the rally.
-He addressed the protesters, finishing his speech in Lithuanian: "Long live free Lithuania’s, long live free Georgia!"
+He addressed the protesters, finishing his speech in Lithuanian: "Long live free Lithuania's, long live free Georgia!"

 In March 2014, Lithuanian ambassador to the United States, Žygimantas Pavilionis said in an interview for the LRT TV programme Savaitė, that after the Russo-Georgian War everyone in Brussels "laughed about Lithuania's position".
 He said that "... at that time, the Western world forgot and forgave Russia for what it did in Georgia – occupied a large part of its territory, and is still keeping it."
 In July 2014, Žygimantas Pavilionis said that when Russia occupied the Georgian territories, "...
 Lithuanian diplomats were the only ones in Europe and, I dare say, in Lithuania who constantly tried to defend a free Georgia to the end."

-In July 2014, Foreign Minister Linas Antanas Linkevičius said that Lithuania must maintain a dialogue with the government of Belarus, noting that Western leaders met with Russian President Vladimir Putin, despite the crisis in Ukraine.
-He admitted that there were "bad things" in Belarus, but noted that Minsk had not recognized Russia’s occupation of Ukrainian and Georgian territories.
+In July 2014, Foreign Minister Linas Antanas Linkevičius said that Lithuania must maintain a dialogue with the government of Belarus, noting that Western leaders met with Russian President Vladimir Putin, despite the Russo-Ukrainian war.
+He admitted that there were "bad things" in Belarus, but noted that Minsk had not recognized Russia's occupation of Ukrainian and Georgian territories.
 "Belarus, nevertheless, has not recognized the Crimean occupation, the occupation of Southern Ossetia and Abkhazia.
-And that’s a certain position.
-It’s our neighbor and economic partner," Linkevičius said.
+And that's a certain position.
+It's our neighbor and economic partner," Linkevičius said.